kobi6000/androidCamera/README.md

 📥 Response: {"success": true, "message": "Server is running"}
 ✅ Server is running
 ```

+## 📁 File Handling

+- **Auto-naming**: If you don't specify a save path, files are automatically named with timestamps
+- **Desktop location**: Downloaded images are saved to your desktop by default
+- **Size verification**: Downloads are verified to ensure complete transfer
+- **Progress feedback**: Clear status messages throughout the process

 ## ❌ **What You DON'T Need**
 - ❌ Android Studio